carbaior/carbaior.github.io/README.md

-Benjamin preview v0.240419
+Benjamin preview v0.240501

 Benjamin is an horoscope dating tool

-+ Output mimics that of 'HOROS'.
+-Search range: from -10000 to 1950
-+ Benjamin doesn't include 'HOROS' code.
+-Output mimics that of 'HOROS'.
-+ Adapted to computer or phone screens.
+-Benjamin doesn't include 'HOROS' code.
-+ Some features are not yet implemented.
+-Adapted to computer or phone screens.
-+ Search limited to range -500 to 1950 (a MUCH greater search range is almost ready)
+-Some features are not yet implemented.
-+ Coded with Pyscript*
+-Coded with Pyscript*
-+ Astronomical positions computed with Skyfield**
+-Astronomical positions computed with Skyfield**

 ```
 ==============================================================